-KKR's core operating performance remains strong, driven by the relative stability of management fees on a growing FAUM base, despite lower transaction fees related to its capital markets business.
-The firm's FEBITDA margin was 63.1% for the TTM ended 2Q23, which was flat yoy.
-KKR's margins are consistent with Fitch's "aa' and above' category benchmark range above 50% for alternative IMs, and at the top end of the peer group levels.
+Peer-Leading Margins: KKR's core operating performance remains strong, driven by the relative stability of management fees on a growing FAUM base, a rebound in capital markets transaction fees and a further shift in its compensation structure to allocate a greater proportion to carry.
+KKR's fee-related EBITDA (FEBITDA) margin was 67.2% for the TTM ended 2Q24, up from 63.2% for the prior year period, which is at the top end for the peer group and consistent with Fitch's 'aa and above' category benchmark range of above 50% for alternative IMs.